prohwer65/gitTraining/README.md

 # gitTraining
+This is plan

+**This is bold.**
-Just learning how to use git with a remote Repository
+Just learning howo to use git with a remote Repository

+1. the
+2. bird
+3. flyes
+4. wildly